Guidance

 Support includes meeting the needs of te tamaiti or rangatahi to access a range of age and developmentally appropriate books, toys and recreational equipment.
 It is important to ensure these are readily accessible to them.

 We need to ensure financial support is available to enable their play, recreation and community activities and make any payments for things like sports fees a priority to enable full participation.
-While Incidental Expenditure Cards should not be used for planned costs, remember that you can use the card to make small purchases to acknowledge te tamaiti, celebrate their success or encourage their participation in these activities.
+While Incidental Expenditure Cards should not be used for planned costs, remember that you can use the card to make small purchases to acknowledge te tamaiti or rangatahi, celebrate their success or encourage their participation in these activities.

 Policy: Support for tamariki in care or custody